jakbrownbytes/jakbrownbytes/README.md

 ### 💼 Professional Development

    -  Currently interning with OSPO UC Santa Cruz Contributor Catalyst.
-   -  Beginning self study on OSINT (Open Source Intelligence) and Digital Targeting.
+   -  Beginning self study on OSINT (Open Source Intelligence).
+   -  Interested in open source and learning more about it.

 ### 🔍 Facts About Me